cogentcore/lab/docs/content/math.md

 | . | . |`np.fft.fft(a)` | Fourier transform of `a` |
 | . | . |`np.fft.ifft(a)` | inverse Fourier transform of `a` |
 | . | . |`signal.resample(x, np.ceil(len(x)/q))` |  downsample with low-pass filtering |

+### Tensorfs

+The [[tensorfs]] data filesystem provides a global filesystem-like workspace for storing tensor data, and [[Goal]] has special commands and functions to facilitate interacting with it.

+In an interactive `goal` shell, when you do `##` to switch into math mode, the prompt changes to show your current directory in the tensorfs, not the regular OS filesystem, and the final prompt character turns into a `#`.

+Use `get` and `set` (aliases for `tensorfs.Get` and `tensorfs.Set`) to retrieve and store data in the tensorfs:

+* `x := get("path/to/item")` retrieves the tensor data value at given path, which can then be used directly in an expression or saved to a new variable as in this example.

+* `set("path/to/item", x)` saves tensor data to given path, overwriting any existing value for that item if it already exists, and creating a new one if not. `x` can be any data expression.

+You can use the standard shell commands to navigate around the data filesystem:

+* `cd <dir>` to change the current working directory.
+By default, new variables created in the shell are also recorded into the current working directory for later access.

+* `ls [-l,r] [dir]` list the contents of a directory; without arguments, it shows the current directory.
+The `-l` option shows each element on a separate line with its shape. `-r` does a recursive list through subdirectories.

+* `mkdir <dir>` makes a new subdirectory.